The Greek island of Paros Greece is one of the most popular and touristy Greek islands.

 Parikia Paros:

-Also called Paros Town or Hora, Parikia is the capital of Paros Greece and has about 3000 inhabitants.
+Also called Paros Town or Hora, Parikia is the capital of Paros, Greece, and has about 3000 inhabitants.
 Parikia was built on the same site where the ancient city and capital used to stand.
-This little town is the commercial and cultural center of Paros as well as the main harbor of the island, serving many other islands; for the many connections Paros offer, thousands of visitors are passing every summer by Parikia just to catch a connection for another island.
+This little town is the commercial and cultural center of Paros and the island’s main harbor, serving many other islands; for the many connections Paros offers, thousands of visitors pass every summer by Parikia to catch a connection to another island.

-Parikia is built amphitheatrically around the port and has a typical Cycladic architecture, with whitewashed cubic and flat-roofed houses with spare architectural lines and colored wooden doors, windows and balconies.
+Parikia is built amphitheatrically around the port and has a typical Cycladic architecture: whitewashed cubic and flat-roofed houses with spare architectural lines and colored wooden doors, windows, and balconies.

-On the entrance of the port, a superb whitewashed windmill welcomes the visitors and constitutes the trademark of Paros.
+On the port’s entrance, a superb whitewashed windmill welcomes the visitors and constitutes the trademark of Paros.
 The bus station and taxi station are located nearby.

-Numerous restaurants, taverns, cafes, bars and night clubs are lining the one side of the coast road (which is closed for the cars during the evening) while the town’s beach is boarding the second part of the road.
+Numerous restaurants, taverns, cafes, bars, and nightclubs line one side of the coast road (which is closed to cars during the evening), while the town’s beach borders the second part.
 A few minutes of walking from the port leads to the heart of the traditional Cycladic settlement of Parikia, which is clustered around the hill of Kastro (Castle).
-This quarter is typically Cycladic, full of whitewashed two-story houses with colored windows, doors and balconies and old mansions, separated by narrow whitewashed streets forming a labyrinth.
+This quarter is typically Cycladic, full of whitewashed two-story houses with colored windows, doors, balconies, and old mansions, separated by narrow whitewashed streets forming a labyrinth.

-The castle, called Kastro, was built during the 13th century on the highest point of the town; for its construction, materials and columns from an Ancient Acropolis Temple, which used to stand in the same place, were used.
-Nowadays, only a part of the wall and a tower are remaining from the Venetian castle.
+The castle, called Kastro, was built during the 13th century on the highest point of the town.
+Materials and columns from an Ancient Acropolis Temple, which used to stand in the same place, were used for its construction.
+Nowadays, only a part of the wall and a tower remain from the Venetian castle.

-Many churches are surrounding Kastro such as the Panagia Septemvriani (The Virgin of September), the Church of Agia Eleni (Saint Helen) and the most important and old of all, the beautiful Byzantine church of Panagia Ekatontapiliani (Our Lady of the Hundred Gates), which is considered as one of the most important Byzantine monument still standing in Greece; this church also houses a fine museum.
-Another interesting museum is the Archaeological Museum of Paros Island, located behind the church of Panagia Ekatontapiliani and exhibits a collection of various findings (such as sculptures, inscriptions, vases, etc…) dating from the Neolithic and Roman periods.
-Other very interesting sites to visit nearby Parikia are the ruins of Asclepieio, the Temple of Aphrodite, the Temple of Eileithyia (Truth), the Temple of Zeus Ypatos and more.
+Many churches surround Kastro, such as the Panagia Septemvriani (The Virgin of September), the Church of Agia Eleni (Saint Helen), and the most important and old of all, the beautiful Byzantine church of Panagia Ekatontapiliani (Our Lady of the Hundred Gates), which is considered as one of the most important Byzantine monument still standing in Greece; this church also houses a fine museum.
+Another interesting museum is the Archaeological Museum of Paros Island, located behind the church of Panagia Ekatontapiliani.
+It exhibits a collection of various findings (such as sculptures, inscriptions, vases, etc…) dating from the Neolithic and Roman periods.
+Other interesting sites to visit nearby Parikia are the ruins of Asclepieio, the Temple of Aphrodite, the Temple of Eileithyia (Truth), the Temple of Zeus Ypatos and more.

 Naoussa Paros:

-The beautiful picturesque fishing village of Naoussa is located in a huge bay in the northern part of Paros Island, 10 kilometers east from the capital, Parikia.
+The beautiful, picturesque fishing village of Naoussa is located in a huge bay in the northern part of Paros Island, 10 kilometers east of the capital, Parikia.

 Naoussa is considered to be one of the prettiest villages in the Cyclades and, despite the development of tourism, this lovely village has managed to keep its authenticity, its character and its charm, with its whitewashed and flowered little houses and its tiny whitewashed churches and chapels, surrounded by labyrinth-like narrow, stone-paved streets.
 The lovely village of Naoussa is built amphitheatrically around a tiny picturesque port where little colorful fishing boats called caiques are mooring and where remains of a Venetian castle can still be seen, creating a particular and enchanting atmosphere.

-Even if Naoussa is much quieter than Parikia, it also offers animated bars and night clubs, open until dawn.
-Naoussa, Paros is also famous for its numerous beautiful golden beaches, filling the huge bay of Naoussa, such as Kolymbithres Beach, Agios Ioannis, Agioi Anargyroi, Monastiri and much more.
+Even though Naoussa is much quieter than Parikia, it also offers animated bars and nightclubs open until dawn.
+Naoussa, Paros, is also famous for its numerous beautiful golden beaches, which fill the huge bay of Naoussa, such as Kolymbithres Beach, Agios Ioannis, Agioi Anargyroi, Monastiri, and many more.

-From the wildest and most secluded beach to the fully organized one, those beaches are ideal for everyone, filling every need.
-All can be reached by footpaths, asphalted road or by caiques (small fishing boats).
+From the wildest and most secluded beach to the fully organized one, these beaches are ideal for everyone, filling every need.
+All can be reached by footpaths, asphalted roads, or caiques (small fishing boats).

-Naoussa also has many beautiful churches to visit such as its main church, Kimissis tis Theotokou (the Church of the Assumption of the Virgin) which is located on the highest spot of the village or the Church of Agios Nikolaos (Saint Nicholas) in which is housed an interesting Byzantine Museum exposing fine and valuable 13th century icons.
+Naoussa also has many beautiful churches to visit, such as its main church, Kimissis tis Theotokou (the Church of the Assumption of the Virgin), which is located on the village’s highest spot, or the Church of Agios Nikolaos (Saint Nicholas), which houses an interesting Byzantine Museum exhibiting fine and valuable 13th-century icons.

-Every 23rd of August, nine days after the Assumption of the Virgin, a great festivity is celebrated in Naoussa, during which a representation of the pirates’ raids is performed by the young people of the village, fireworks are thrown and dancing, eating and drinking is continuing until dawn.
-Many archaeological sites and monuments can be found in the area surrounding the lovely village of Naoussa and are very interesting to visit
+Every 23rd of August, nine days after the Assumption of the Virgin, a great festivity is celebrated in Naoussa.
+During this festivity, the village’s young people perform a representation of the pirates’ raids, fireworks are thrown, and dancing, eating, and drinking continue until dawn.
+Many archaeological sites and monuments can be found in the area surrounding the lovely village of Naoussa, which is very interesting to visit.

 Lefkes Paros:

-Lefkes has 500 inhabitants and is built at an altitude of 300 meters above the sea level, on a verdant hill covered with olive trees and pine trees and offers a breathtaking view of Naxos Island.
+Lefkes has 500 inhabitants and is built at an altitude of 300 meters above sea level on a verdant hill covered with olive and pine trees.
+It offers a breathtaking view of Naxos Island.

-This beautiful village used to be Paros’ capital during Middle-Age and is full of little traditional whitewashed houses, mixed with Venetian architecture, wonderful churches dating from the 15th century, whitewashed windmills and beautiful dovecotes.
-The charm and the beauty of Lefkes are still untouched by mass tourism, which helps it maintain its authenticity.
+This beautiful village used to be Paros’ capital during the Middle Ages and is full of little traditional whitewashed houses mixed with Venetian architecture, wonderful churches dating from the 15th century, whitewashed windmills, and beautiful dovecotes.
+The charm and beauty of Lefkes are still untouched by mass tourism, which helps it maintain its authenticity.

 In Lefkes are also a Folk Art Museum that exhibits various local tools and clothing and a Museum of Aegean Folk.
 From this marvelous village, the “Byzantine Road”, a paved footpath dating from the Byzantine period, leads to the village of Prodromos and finishes down to the sea.